EMaher/DTL-SecureArtifactData/README.md

     - Create file shares for each developer.
 Add tag with developer name for tracking later.
 1. Add secret to keyvault 'DevFilesStorageAccountName' to '{baseSystemName}kv' which is the name of the storage account that hold developer file shares.
 1. Add secret to keyvault 'DevFilesStorageAccountKey' to '{baseSystemName}kv' which is key to the storage account that hold developer file shares.

-1. Modify DevTest Lab instance to have secret with developer fileshare name.
+1. Modify DevTest Lab so each developer has a secret called 'DevShareName' with the name of their fileshare.